-California's Japanese American Population 1930 - 1950 maps give you access to census data from three decades and the ability to compare a variety of census variables side-by-side.
-Use the first one to create a data map showing the ratio of the state's 1940 population to that in 1930 and show the table of the related data.
+California's Japanese American Population 1930 - 1950 map gives you access to census data from three decades and the ability to compare a variety of census variables side-by-side.
+Use the 1930s tab to create a data map showing the ratio of the state's 1940 population to that in 1930 and show the table of the related data.
 Looking at the table and sorting on the 1940 Population / 1930 Population column you can see that all but three of the state's counties grew over the decade with growth rates ranging from 1% in San Benito County to 107% in Shasta County.

 1) Describe any geographic patterns you see to changes in the state's population in the decade of the 1930s.

-2) Use the other map and examine the state's population change over the next decade - during the years of World War II.
+2) Use the 1940s tab and examine the state's population change over the next decade - during the years of World War II.
 Compare and contrast the state's pattern of population change over the decades 1930 - 1940 and 1940 - 1950.

 3) Complete a similar analysis of California's Japanese population from 1930 to 1950.
 Which California counties had no Japanese American population in 1930?